coderaiser/putout/packages/engine-parser/README.md

 - [esprima](https://esprima.org/)
 - [tenko](https://github.com/pvdz/tenko)

-Any parser should be installed before use, but you can be shure that `@babel/parse` always installed.
+Any parser should be installed before use, but you can be sure that `@babel/parse` always installed.

 ## API